asgeissler/OCyRS-pipeline/README.md

 # OCyRS: Orthologues cyanobacterial gene-associated RNA structure motifs

-This repository corresponds to the pipline of the scientific publication:
+This repository corresponds to the pipeline of the scientific publication:

 A cyanobacteria phylum-wide genomic screen for RNA structure motifs